The FAQs I get about my life or travels here and there.

 Q: Why Cambodia?

 A: Good question.
 The original answer is that a friend of my sister heard about a volunteering experience in Cambodia, thus I was introduced to the idea.
 4 years later I’m still volunteering in Cambodia because I LOVE this country; it’s people, it’s customs, it’s happiness.
-And despite visiting other countries with the same qualities, none have such a touching and heartbreaking recent history that has completely destroyed or stolen many of the opportunities that I was and am fortunate enough to have simply for being born into circumstance.
+And despite visiting other countries with the same qualities, none have such a touching and heartbreaking recent history that has completely destroyed or stolen many of the opportunities that I am fortunate enough to have simply for being born into circumstance.

 Q: Can everybody speak English?